Kalyan-Dombivli Municipal Transport

-Kalyan Dombivli Municipal Transport (KDMT) is a public transport company operating in India, run by the Kalyan Dombivli Municipal Corporation.
-It is run by the municipal corporation of Kalyan and Dombivli.With its head office located opposite KDMC, the organization will launch daily bus services from two branches for the welfare of the people of Kalyan and Dombivli, as well as nearby towns, cities, and villages.
+Kalyan-Dombivli Municipal Transport (KDMT) is a public transport company operating in India, run by the Kalyan-Dombivli Municipal Corporation.

+It is run by the municipal corporation of Kalyan and Dombivli.
+With its head office located opposite KDMC, the organization runs daily bus services from two branches for the welfare of the people of Kalyan and Dombivli, as well as nearby towns, cities, and villages.
+It has 218 buses with over 50 being operational.